Anticyclotomic Iwasawa theory of abelian varieties of $\mathrm{GL}_2$-type at non-ordinary primes II: Signed bipartite Euler systems

 \section{Signed bipartite Euler systems}

-The aim of this section is to introduce signed Heegner point bipartite Euler systems with our main sights set on the indefinite scenario.
-The key difference with the earlier work is the verification of the $p$-local properties of these classes (cf.~\S\ref{sec_Heegner_local_properties_at_p}).
+The aim of this section is to introduce plus/minus Heegner point bipartite Euler systems in our inert supersingular setting based on the work of Howard \cite{howard06} and verify an analogue of his equality criterion, leading to the proof of Theorem~\ref{thm:main}.
+Another salient feature of this section is the verification of $p$-local properties of these plus/minus classes (cf.~\S\ref{sec_Heegner_local_properties_at_p}).